Guion Bluford: NASA career

+Selection and training

 Bluford was selected to become a NASA astronaut in January 1978 as a part of NASA astronaut group 8.
 He was one of several astronauts recruited by Nichelle Nichols as part of a NASA effort to increase the number of minority and female astronauts.
 They trained for a year and were officially designated as astronauts in August 1979.
 His technical assignments have included working with Space Station operations, the Remote Manipulator System (RMS), Spacelab systems and experiments, Space Shuttle systems, payload safety issues and verifying flight software in the Shuttle Avionics Integration Laboratory (SAIL) and in the Flight Systems Laboratory (FSL).
 Bluford was a mission specialist on STS-8, STS-61-A, STS-39, and STS-53.

+STS-8

 Bluford's first mission was STS-8, which launched from Kennedy Space Center, Florida, on August 30, 1983.
 This was the third flight for the Orbiter Challenger and the first mission with a night launch and night landing.
+Bluford assisted the commander and pilot in developing the procedures and techniques for night time operations.
+He flew as flight engineer on the flight.
 During the mission, the STS-8 crew deployed the Indian National Satellite (INSAT-1B); tested the Canadian-built robotic arm (the Shuttle Remote Manipulator System (SRMS) or Canadarm) with the Payload Flight Test Article (PFTA); operated the Continuous Flow Electrophoresis System (CFES) with live cell samples; conducted medical measurements to understand bio-physiological effects of space flight; and activated four "Getaway Special" canisters.
 STS-8 completed 98 orbits of the Earth in 145 hours before landing at Edwards Air Force Base, California, on September 5, 1983.